 - 6:00pm-7:00pm Race Director Meeting/Site Walkthrough @ 804 Heritage Lake Road

 - 6:30-7:30am Race Day Packet Pickup & Registration, Timing Chip Pickup, Body Marking

 - 11:30am Awards Ceremony

-Our relatively flat 12-mile bike course (out-and-back) has minimal hills and is supported by Wake Forest PD and Wake County Sherriffs Deputies and volunteers at every turn.
-The first mile has a few rolling hills, from mile 1-2 it is a slight, not very noticeable, incline and then it flattens out all the way to the u-turn point.
-On the way back from about mile 10-11 cyclists get a nice long downhill followed by the rollers coming back to the race site.
+The relatively flat 12-mile bike course is an out-and-back with minimal hills that is supported by the Wake Forest Police Department and the Wake County Sherriff Deputies with volunteers at every turn.
+The first mile has a few rolling hills, from mile 1-2 it is a slight, but not very noticeable, incline and then it flattens out all the way to the turnaround.
+On the way back from about mile 10-11 cyclists get a nice, long downhill followed by rolling hills coming back to the race site.
 We do NOT close the roads for this bike course so please be aware that there may be traffic on the route.

 The Rho Smile Train Sprint Triathlon is a USA Triathlon sanctioned event.
 USA Triathlon is proud to serve as the National Governing Body for triathlon, as well as duathlon, aquathlon, aquabike, winter triathlon, off-road triathlon and paratriathlon in the United States.
 Founded in 1982, USA Triathlon sanctions more than 4,300 races and connects with nearly 500,000 members each year, making it the largest multisport organization in the world.
 In addition to its work with athletes, coaches and race directors on the grassroots level, USA Triathlon provides leadership and support to elite athletes competing at international events, including International Triathlon Union (ITU) World Championships, Pan American Games and the Olympic and Paralympic Games.
 USA Triathlon is a proud member of the ITU and the United States Olympic Committee (USOC).